davidbelesp/Farming-Addons-1.8.9/README.md

 - Camera rotation command for perfect angles
 - Rotation presets to classify by name
+- Toggle WASD keys to automate keyboard inputs
+- Automate /warp garden selecting a block in your world

 ## How to use and command guidelines